 Photos of Senai Airport

 I checked in here for my Air Asia flight.
-The machines on the left wasn't working so I had to use the check-in counter to get my boarding pass.
+The machines on the left weren't working so I had to use the check-in counter to get my boarding pass.

-I got to admit I was pleasantly surprised with Senai Airport, I was expecting an old building with few shops but this experience I had was a positive one.
-I would definitely come back here in the near future.
-In my opinion, its much better than the current LCCT.
-Of course both airports are built for different purposes.
-For Low Cost Carriers that come to Johor, they won't use the aero-bridge but instead will parked at the airport tarmac and passengers are required to either walk to the aircraft and vice versa.
+I got to admit I was pleasantly surprised with Senai Airport, I was expecting an old building with a few shops but this experience I had was a positive one.
+I would definitely come back here soon.
+In my opinion, it is much better than the current LCCT.
+Of course, both airports are built for different purposes.
+For Low-Cost Carriers that come to Johor, they won't use the aero-bridge but instead will be parked at the airport tarmac and passengers are required to either walk to the aircraft and vice versa.
 Only Malaysia Airlines and Malindo (739ER) use the aero-bridge.
 This airport currently only open to domestic flights only and only the local carriers used the airport.

 This is a good alternative for Singaporeans to use if they stay far away from Changi Airport.
 One can take the public bus or taxi from the Airport to the City Square near the checkpoint.
 From there, take one of the cross-border buses towards one of the designated places; Woodlands, Jurong East, Queen's Street and Yishun.
-Its quite convenient if you ask me.
+It is quite convenient if you ask me.
 However, I wouldn't recommend this to any solo female travellers.
-Its not safe for one to travel alone in this city.
+It is not safe for one to travel alone in this city.